Understanding Intelligence and Cognitive Function: A Detailed Analysis

 Applications and Implications

-Understanding intelligence and cognitive function has significant implications in education, clinical psychology, and the workplace:
+Understanding intelligence and cognitive function has practical applications in various fields:

 Conclusion